tradle/cloudpal/README.md

 - **Super-lean for your data plan** The overhead of encryption is very low and beats most traditional VPNs.
 No extra charge.
 Yay!
 - **Stay connected with network interruptions** Hop in the car while on WhatsApp call and the handoff from WiFi to Cell network will be semaless.
 Close the lid of your laptop, open it and you are online instantly.
 Feels so nice!
 - **No snooping by the websites**.
 By default, the websites you visit will see the same IP address that they would see when you are not using our solution.
 We offer an option of a temporary IP address that they will see instead.
 Gives you that extra protection.
 - **Block ads in all apps and all browsers on all devices**.
 We are all well aware now that Google, Facebook and other ad-based businesses have created a system of total surveilance on us.
 This option will block many of the ads for all of your devices, without you needeing to do anything.
 No more installing browser extensions, ad blockers, etc. We feel bad about advertisement supported services, but perhaps their time is coming to a close.
-Personal Cloud offers alternative apps that never take your data.
+Cloud PC offers alternative apps that never take your data.
 - **Firewall** your devices may already have some additional protection from hackers.
 This is a must in addition to securing the line to Internet.
 But you may want more control and this option will give you that extra peace of mind, protecting all your connected devices at once.
 - **IPv6 vs IPv4**.
 Internet is running out of addresses and older IPv4 addresses often get an extra surcharge now.
 IPv6 addresses are more abundant than the stars in the Universe, they are usually free, but not all apps support them.
 So we help bridging them.